RedisLabs/redislabs-docs/content/embeds/hardware-requirements-embed.md

     - If all the cluster nodes are utilizing over 80% of the CPU, consider scaling out the cluster by [adding a node]({{< relref "/rs/administering/adding-node.md" >}}).

 - RAM:
-    - Redis uses a relatively large amount of buffers, which enable replica communication, client communication, pub/sub commands, and more.
-As a result, you should ensure that 30% of the RAM is "unused" on each node at any given time.
+    - Redis uses a relatively large number of buffers, which enable replica communication, client communication, pub/sub commands, and more.
+As a result, you should ensure that 30% of the RAM is available on each node at any given time.

-    - If one or more cluster nodes are utilizing more than 65% of the RAM, consider migrating resources to less active nodes.
+    - If one or more cluster nodes utilizes more than 65% of the RAM, consider migrating resources to less active nodes.

-    - If all the cluster nodes are utilizing over 70% of the RAM, you should look to scale out the cluster by [adding a node]({{< relref "/rs/administering/adding-node.md" >}}).
+    - If all cluster nodes are utilizing more than 70% of available RAM, consider [adding a node]({{< relref "/rs/administering/adding-node.md" >}}).

-    - Do not run other memory-consuming systems on the Redis Software node.
+    - Do not run any other memory-intensive processes on the Redis Software node.